There's really no denying it — Hawaii has some pretty fantastically beautiful beaches.

 The Halona Blowhole is a rock formation which can turn into somewhat of a mini geyser when the seas are rough and the wind is blowing.
 The rocks have formed into a curved chute of sorts, and, when water is forced into the chute, it is forced up out of the “blowhole,” much like water is forced out of a whale's blowhole when it surfaces for air.

 To the right of the blowhole is a spot called Eternity Bay, or Halona Cove.
 Close to shore, it seemed quite calm, and people were taking scuba lessons in it when I was there.
-Further out, though, blue-green water crashed spectacularly onto cliffs and sharp rocks.
+We decided to visit Globo Surf, and get some sucba gear and went, further out to the blue-green water crashed spectacularly onto cliffs and sharp rocks.

 Nearby the blowhole lies Sandy Beach.
 It sounds nice and relaxing, but it's actually a pretty dangerous spot.
 Here at Sandy Beach, the waves break very close to or right on the shore.
 This makes it very popular with bodyboarders (it's President Obama's favorite bodyboarding beach), but also means there can be some mean rip currents.
 More people are injured each year at Sandy Beach than at any other beach in Hawaii.

 If you drive along Oahu's coast near the city of Kaneohe, you'll be greeted by beach park after beach park — seemingly around every corner.
 The coast is stunning, with mountains on one side, and the Pacific Ocean on the other.

 Not exactly a beach, perse, but Laie Point still warrants a stop if you're headed up to North Shore.
 From here, you can see a lot of the coast, as well as a cool hole-in-the-rock formation not far off shore.